 CDS Hooks Integration and Implementation – Summary

 In conforming to the draft of the specification, we will have to deviate only in one particular place.
 The only difference in the request for CDS hooks as compared to the documentation (https://cds-hooks.org/specification/1.0/#http-request_1) will be that we will be sending Azure API gateway authentication token (OCP-Apim-Subscription-Key) instead of OAuth 2.0 token in the request payload and then in the hook implementation we will pull FHIR resources via Azure API gateway.
-This can be tweaked in the future if we want to generalize the implementation for other EHR systems in the future.
+This can be tweaked if someone wants to generalize the implementation for other EHR systems.

 We are assuming that the EHR is our own HAPI’s server deployed on Azure since it is the entity which would be consuming the services from our custom CDS service provider.
 Therefore, any references to EHR succeeding this sentence refer to our own HAPI’s server.

 CDS Hook Validation of EHR Request

 Any request that the EHR would make for invoking the CDS service, the request would include an authorization header.
 The authorization header would consist of a generated JWT, signed using the EHR’s private key.
 The generated JWT would include the issuer, the subject whom the token refers to and other related information.
 Furthermore, the EHR’s public JWK set must be available online so that our CDS service provider is able to verify that the request has come from an authenticated EHR.